-Is an abstraction of the process of sperm penetrating an egg.
-The form on the right references cellular mitosis and the form on the left is an abstraction of a small fetus.
-For this work I found the photography and writings of Lennart Nilsson, in the book A Child is Born to be most inspirational.
+The work Conception, Is an abstraction of the process of sperm penetrating an egg.
+The form on the right, references cellular mitosis, and the form on the left is an abstraction of a tiny fetus.
+For this work, I found the photography and writings of Lennart Nilsson in the book A Child is Born to be most inspirational.

 The rhythmic line and form of the work were intended to create a sense of dynamism and movement.

 Below, two abstract creatures break off the canvas and meet for the first time.
 I was interested in the delicate interplay of grids and thin red threads linking the entities as they reach out to each other to communicate.
 The materials were industrial bedding, red and black cardboard, binder rings, red threads, and broken auto glass.

 Further below, my early works were formal sculptures, which often referred to biological processes.

 Mitosis (1986) was an abstraction of a cell splitting into two.
 It was built and carved from Hydrocal plaster with a marble base.

 Below was a model for a large-scale sculptural instrument that could be played by the viewer.
 The original was clay, destroyed in the 1989 SF earthquake, and later rebuilt in plaster.

 Abstraction below was composed of spaghetti, steel brackets, acrylic paint, and black electrical tape.